xavierjohn/FunctionalDDD/docs/docfx_project/articles/basics.md

 This would result in a person with the first name of "Smith" and the last name of "John".

 To avoid this problem we need type safety for the parameters.
-We can achieve this by creating a class for each parameter.
+We can achieve this by creating a class for different domain types.
 In this case we need `FirstName` and `LastName` classes.
 In Domain Driven Design, objects have to be in a valid state at all time so we need to validate the parameters before creating an instance of the class.
 Often that check is as simple as checking if the string is null or empty.
 To avoid, writing the same validation code over and over again, we can use the `RequiredString` class.